cms-opendata-validation/2010-commissioning-dimuon/README.md

 Press command for opening ROOT program:
 ```
 root
 ```
 In this programe just type command:
 ```
 .x mergeCommissioning.C .
 ```
 This merging create a root file called CommissioningAllval.root .
-To look at this output, write down command:
+To look at this output, write down command in ROOT program:
 ```
 new TBrowser
 ```